UriNeri/rolypoly/README.md

 # RolyPoly

-RolyPoly is an RNA virus analysis toolkit, including a variety of commands and wrappers for external tools (from raw read processing to genome annotation).
-It also includes an "end-2-end" command that employs an entire pipeline.
+RolyPoly is an RNA virus analysis toolkit, meant to be a "swiss-army knife" for RNA virus discovery and characterization by including a variety of commands, wrappers, parsers, automations, and some "quality of life" features for any many of a virus investigation process (from raw read processing to genome annotation).
+While it includes an "end-2-end" command that employs an entire pipeline, the main goals of rolypoly are:
+- Help non-computational researchers take a deep dive into their data without compromising on using tools that are non-techie friendly.
+- Help (software) developers of virus analysis pipeline "plug" holes missing from their framework, by using specific RolyPoly commands to add features to their existing code base.

+## WIP - NOTE
+RolyPoly is an open, still in progress project - I aim to summrise the main functionality into a manuscript by the end of 2025, or early 2026.
+Pull requests and contributions are welcome and will be considered (see)

+## Docs
 For more detailed information, please refer to the [docs](https://pages.jgi.doe.gov/rolypoly/docs/).
+While it isn't updated often, it should still be helpful.
+Most commands support a `--help` flag and that tends to be the most up date.

 ## Installation
 We hope to have rolypoly available from bioconda in the near future.